ashit8450/ECE6310-Introduction-to-Computer-Vision/Lab1-Convolutions,Separable Filters,Sliding Window/README.md

 The following command is then executed to run the program, `./<executable name>`

-Note: While running the program, clone the entire repository for the input images
+Note: While running the program, clone the entire repository, in order to use the input images.